-We're not saying you should try to make less money — everyone wants to be a millionaire.
-Just understand that the more income shown on your return, the more likely it is that you'll be hearing from the IRS.
+So, it's not that you shouldn't try to make less money in your retirement – everyone wants to be a millionaire.
+Just understand that the more income shown on your return, the more likely it is that you will be hearing from the IRS.

 Failing to Report All Taxable Income

-Failing to report taxable income from wages, dividends, pensions, IRA distributions, Social Security benefits and other sources will almost certainly draw unwanted attention from the IRS.
+Failing to report taxable income from wages, dividends, pensions, IRA distributions, Social Security benefits and other sources will almost certainly draw unwanted attention for retirees from the IRS.

 The IRS gets copies of all the 1099s and W-2s you receive.
-This includes the 1099-R (reporting payouts from retirement plans, such as pensions, 401(k)s and IRAs) and 1099-SSA (reporting Social Security benefits), and 1099-K (reporting online payment sources such as PayPal, Airbnb, Etsy, etc.).
-The IRS’s computers are pretty good at matching the numbers on the forms with the income shown on your return.
+This includes the 1099-R (reporting payouts from retirement plans, such as pensions, 401(k)s and IRAs), 1099-SSA (reporting Social Security benefits), and 1099-K (reporting online payment sources such as PayPal, Airbnb, Etsy, etc.).
+The IRS’s computers cross-check the numbers on the forms with the income shown on your return.
 A mismatch sends up a red flag and causes the IRS computers to spit out a notice that the IRS will send to you.
 So, be sure to report all income, whether you receive a form such as a 1099 or not.

 We all know that charitable contributions are a great write-off and help you feel all warm and fuzzy inside.
 And retirees especially like to make donations to their alma mater, place of worship, a non-profit arts organization or to any other charities that are near or dear to their hearts.
 However, if your charitable deductions are disproportionately large compared with your income, it raises a red flag.

-That's because the IRS knows what the average charitable donation is for folks at your income level.
-Also, if you don't get an appraisal for donations of property valued at more than $5,000, or if you fail to file Form 8283 for noncash donations over $500, you become an even bigger audit target.
-And if you've donated a conservation or facade easement to charity, or if you are an investor in a partnership or LLC that has done so, chances are good that you'll hear from the IRS.
-Battling abusive syndicated conservation easement deals is a strategic enforcement priority of the IRS.
+That's because the IRS knows what the average charitable donation is for people at your income level.
+Also, if you don't get a written appraisal for donations of property valued at more than $5,000, or if you fail to file IRS Form 8283 for noncash donations over $500, you become an even bigger audit target.
+And if you've donated a conservation or facade easement to charity, or if you are an investor in a partnership, LLC or trust that made such a donation, your chances of hearing from the IRS rise exponentially.

 Be sure to keep all your supporting documents, including receipts for cash and property contributions made during the year.